Learn LibreOffice Calc

-- Download this second file of additional sheets with analyses, reports etc.
+- Download this file of additional sheets with analyses, reports etc.

 Opening a spreadsheet

-LibreOffice Calc can be opened from Applications → Office → LibreOffice Calc.
+- LibreOffice Calc can be opened from "Applications --> Office --> LibreOffice Calc".
 This opens a ‘work book’.
 A work book can have many ‘sheets’.
-When you open the LO Calc application, it will show a window like this.
+When you open the LO Calc application, it will show the window like as mentioned in the image above (Basic spreadsheet interface).
 The spreadsheet consists of rows and columns.
 Each column-row intersection is a cell; this is the place you will enter data in a spreadsheet.
 You can click the cursor on any cell and type in the information you want to enter.

-Select Cell A1 and type “Name of city”, Hit enter.
+- Select Cell A1 and type “Name of city”, Hit enter.
 Next select cell B1 and type “Average annual rainfall (cms).
 Hit enter, and select cells of Column A to enter names of cities and Cells of Column B to enter annual average rainfall.

-You can click on the A1 and B1 cells and click on the BOLD function icon (or simply type CTRL+B) to make the headings bold.
+- You can click on the A1 and B1 cells and click on the BOLD function icon (or simply type Ctrl+B) to make the headings bold.

 Like in the case of text document, you can use the File menu to save your spreadsheet.
 The file will be saved with a .ods extension.
 ODS is the short form of Open Document Spreadsheet.

-It is useful to become comfortable using keyboard to move across the spreadsheet.
+- It is useful to become comfortable using keyboard to move across the spreadsheet.

-Columns and rows can be inserted or deleted or hidden in a spreadsheet.
+- Columns and rows can be inserted or deleted or hidden in a spreadsheet.
 You can right click anywhere on the spreadsheet and insert/ delete rows and columns.
 You can also go to Sheet menu and insert rows/ columns.